prose-im/prose-docs/src/data/guides/basics/quickstart/index.md

 The interface is different for each provider and they’re subject to changes so we can’t give you detailed steps but it should be pretty straightforward.

 ! **Tip:** If your DNS provider allows it, you can edit your DNS zone file and directly paste the DNS records copied to your clipboard when you click “Copy” at the end of each table row.

-!!!
-TODO: @valerian What would you think about adding screenshots showing how DNS setup might look like in a DNS provider’s UI?
-Like an example where we add records in Cloudflare or some other DNS provider.

 ### Ensuring your network configuration is correct